 Lachlan K. Murdoch will serve as our Chairman and Chief Executive Officer.
-He has been Executive Chairman of the board of directors of 21CF since 2015 after serving as Co-Chairman since 2014.
+He has been Executive Chairman of 21CF since 2015 after serving as Co-Chairman since 2014.
 He has served as a director of 21CF since 1996.
 Mr. L.K.
 Murdoch has served as Executive Chairman of Nova Entertainment, an Australian media company, since 2009.
 He has served as the Executive Chairman of Illyria Pty Ltd, a private company, since 2005.
 Mr. L.K.
 Murdoch served as a director of Ten Network Holdings Limited, an Australian media company, from 2010 to 2014 and as its Non-Executive Chairman from 2012 to 2014, after serving as its Acting Chief Executive Officer from 2011 to 2012.
 He has served as a director of News Corp since 2013 and as its Co-Chairman since 2014.
-Mr. L.K.
-Murdoch served as an advisor to 21CF from 2005 to 2007, and served as its Deputy Chief Operating Officer from 2000 to 2005.
 Mr. L.K.
 Murdoch is the son of Mr. K.R.
 Murdoch.

 Mr. L.K.
 Murdoch brings a wealth of knowledge regarding our operations, as well as management and strategic skills, to our Board of Directors.
-With his extensive experience serving in several senior leadership positions within 21CF, including currently as Executive Chairman and previously as Deputy Chief Operating Officer, as well as his extensive expertise in the news, sports and entertainment industry, Mr. L.K.
+With his extensive experience serving in several senior leadership positions within 21CF, including currently as Executive Chairman, as well as his extensive expertise in the news, sports and entertainment industry, Mr. L.K.
 Murdoch offers our Board of Directors strong leadership in developing strategies and guiding the overall corporate agenda.

-K. Rupert Murdoch AC will serve as our Co-Chairman.
+K. Rupert Murdoch will serve as our Co-Chairman.
 He has been Executive Chairman of 21CF's board of directors since 2015 after serving as Chief Executive Officer of 21CF from 1979 to 2015 and its Chairman since 1991.
 Mr. K.R.
-Murdoch serves as Executive Chairman of FOX News channel and FOX Business Network, each a subsidiary of 21CF.
+Murdoch serves as Executive Chairman of FOX News and FOX Business, each a subsidiary of 21CF.
 He also has served as the Executive Chairman of News Corp since 2012.
 Mr. K.R.
 Murdoch is the father of Mr. L.K.
 Murdoch.